Ch. 1: Poppy

 “I thought I was about to be murdered, jerk!”
 I throw a gardening glove at him.

-He dodges it with ease.
-“I’m sorry, baby.
+Rhys dodges it with ease.
+“I’m sorry.
 I couldn’t resist.”
-Rhys walks up to me with his irresistible boyish grin.
+He’s still laughing as he walks up to me with his irresistible boyish grin.

 I take a step back when he tries to wrap his arms around me.
 He’s drenched from head to toe.
 I compromise by giving him a quick peck on the lips.